SVGMath overview

 Calling the SVGs in <img> tags produces the same low number of DOM elements (1/20 or less than the others) as <object>s.

 However, we've had to use <path>s for all elements in the math (numbers and variables as well), since any <style> tags in the main page that target the SVG are ignored when called from an <img> tag.
-So the resource load is greater than the embedded SVG case (by about 4 times).
+So the resource load is greater than the embedded SVG case (by about twice).

 ---|---|---|---|---|